ObliviousTM/ReactTask/README.md

-Assement for Kuehne+Nagel passed on following criteria by Rashad Gafarli
+Assement for Kuehne+Nagel bassed on following criteria by Rashad Gafarli

 Shipments CRUD page: